lzlabs/pg_dumpbinary/README.md

+  -a, --data-only              restore only the data, no schema -d, --database DBNAME        database to restore, it must exists -E, --exclude-ext EXTNAME    name of an extension to not restore, it can
+                               be used multiple time.
-  -a, --data-only              restore only the data, no schema -d, --database DBNAME        database to restore, it must exists -h, --host HOSTNAME          database server host or socket directory -i, --info                   print information about the dump and exit -j, --job NUM                use this many parallel jobs to restore
+  -h, --host HOSTNAME          database server host or socket directory -i, --info                   print information about the dump and exit -j, --job NUM                use this many parallel jobs to restore